arfc/moltres/CONTRIBUTING.md

 A good description of a git workflow with good graphics is available at [nvie](http://nvie.com/posts/a-successful-git-branching-model/).

-This contributor document was isnpired by the one written by the `Cyclus team
+This contributor document was isnpired by the one written by the [Cyclus team ](github.com/cyclus/cyclus).
-<github.com/cyclus/cyclus>`\_.